sfrwmaker/F1-T12-858D/README.md

 Apr 29 2020.
 New firmware release, 3.00.
 See detailed description on the project page.
   - Optional 220v safety relay added.
   - Rotary encoder acceleration deactivated.

+May 7 2020.
+New firmware release, 3.01.
+See detailed description on the project page.
+  - Standby mode issues fixed.
+  - Temperature step feature added.